luizgiacomossi/Simulation_Wingman/README.md

-# Loyal Wingman Simulation
+#- Loyal Wingman 2D Simulation -

+This project is the first implementation of the loyal wingman concept using simulated UAVs.

+The focus of this implementation is on the high level decision making algorithms.

-This project is an implementation of the loyal wingman concept using simulated UAVs Where there is a leading drone, controlled by the user, and loyal wingman drones protecting the leading drone from kamikaze attacks.
+The scenario is composed of a MUM-T, where there is a leading drone, controlled by the user, and loyal wingman drones protecting the leading drone and a protected area from kamikaze attacks.

 For the execution of the script it is necessary: